 1. Be unconditional.

 Grandchildren come in assorted shapes, sizes, aptitudes, and attitudes, with varied qualities and quirks.
-Love them because of those, regardless of those, in spite of those.
+Love them because of those, regardless of those, in spite of those — just love them, period.

 2. Be fair.

-Wherever two or more grandkids gather or grow, possibilities for playing favorites flourish.
+Wherever two or more grandkids gather or grow, the possibility for a grandparent playing favorites flourishes.
 Avoid the all-too-human temptation to fancy one over another.

 3. Be forgiving.